magento/merchdocs/src/marketing/yotpo-reviews-intro.md

 - Corrected an issue preventing orders from syncing correctly.

-- Updated _Yotpo Setup Guide_ links in the Admin.
+- Updated  documentation links in the Admin.

 - Corrected an issue preventing Yotpo settings from displaying in the Admin after setup, when `Single-Store` mode is selected.